johnthedy/Auto-Regressive-Neural-Network/README.md

 # Auto-Regressive-Neural-Network
 % Description

-% This script explain how Proposed ARNN (Auto-Regressive Neural Network)
+% This MATLAB script explain how Proposed ARNN (Auto-Regressive Neural Network)
 % works.
 This script model a 6 story MDOF using state space method where
 % first segment (Start) consist of input variable for mass, damping, and
 % stiffness for each story (base to level 5).